CEastWind/learngit/readme.txt

-today is a good day!
+today is a good fantastic day!
+2019/7/6 go on study!